streetturtle/streetturtle.github.io/_posts/2016-01-12-how-to-create-widget-part-2.markdown

 comments: true
 tags:
  - awesome wm
-description: It's a second part ot tutorial about creating simple widgets for Awesome WM.
+description: It's a second part of tutorial about creating simple widgets for Awesome WM.
+In this part we'll add a notification popup which will appear when mouse enters the widget area and will show rates for several other currencies.
 comments: true
 ---